mhelmetag/stoke-futures/README.md

 ## Predict

 Given a set of swell data, a set of predictions for nearshore wave heights will be returned in the same order as received.
+All of the keys are required but they don't have to be indicative of a real value (e.g. at least 0 in cases of floats and "N" for favorability).

 ### Predict Endpoint